College Volunteer Program

 - Pass the background check.

-- Complete a two-step tuberculosis (TB) skin test (no charge).
+- Complete a two-step tuberculosis (TB) skin test (no charge), which will require a follow-up visit to the Occupational Medicine department.
 A positive result may require additional blood work.
+Note: Failure to complete the TB skin test within the designated time frame will result in disqualification from the program.

 - Complete the volunteer training program.